hkravtsov/affordability/README.md

 - network splitting at the replica level;
 - eventually consistency due to inter-cluster replication via a queue.

-Thus, we need to select a EL vector database.
+Thus, we need to select a PA/EC vector database.

 #### 6.1.2.6.
 Load profile